• Skip to main content

 1. Dehydrating herbs is a little different than drying them.
 Dehydrating is all about drying herbs at a low temperature.
 You will need to set the temperature of your air fryer to 130F.

 2. Just as you would with drying your herbs, make sure that they are clean and dry before placing them into your air fryer.
-Spread them evenly before covering them with a rack (or tie with twine).
+Spread them evenly before covering them with a rack (or tie them with twine).

 3. Then start your air fryer.
 It may take anywhere from 1-3 hours, depending on the number of herbs and density of the plant material.
 Check the herbs every half an hour or so, by seeing if they crumble easily in your hands.
 If they do, then they are ready!